ygerasimov/featurebranch/README.md

 This app has an url that can be triggered in post-receive hook of git.
 All will fetch these commits and check what branch has been updated.

+Admin credentials for the application are admin / propeople.
+If you would like to change them please see app/config/config.yml file.

 Installation
 ========================